 Note

 If you are using your own installation of PersephoneShell (as opposed to the pre-configured Docker container), please configure a few variables.
-Edit the file psh.exe.config that resides in the same directory as PersephoneShell.
+Edit the file psh.exe.config residing in the same directory as PersephoneShell.
 Things to configure include:

 • database connection string

-• directories for BLAST, data and temporary files
+• directories for BLAST, sequences, source data root and temporary files

 • selecting whether DIAMOND or BLASTP should be used to find orthologs